We talk about growth, but in fact we should talk about growth and development:

 To be favored: foods adapted to growth, rather wet foods, canned or adapted household ration (growth kibble can still be given but in limited quantities, weighed).
 The addition of a few dice of zucchini, little by little the amount can be increased.

-Keeping a diet for growing kittens (always richer in proteins, vitamins, etc.) is essential.
+Feeding the kittens a diet adapted for growth (ie richer in proteins, vitamins, etc.) is essential.

-The risk of overconsumption is great if left to will.
-So it is necessary to weigh and limit the amount of food available as needed.
+The risk of overconsumption of the previous food is real if left to will.
+So it is necessary to weigh the food and limit the amount of food available as needed.

 To cover the appetite, it is interesting to give at least a portion of wet food.

-In case of absence, it will be easy to replace the homemade part by Growth trays without starch, to keep a variety, and volume in the ration.
+In case of vacation, it will be easy to replace the homemade diet by wet food for growth (looking for canned food with no starch, for kitten) to keep the waterness and volume.

-To get the kitten used to to a variety of food, it is wise to accustom it to the variety from an early age.
+To get the kitten used to a variety of food, it is wise to accustom it to the variety of tastes and textures from an early age.

-Meat or fish (we speak of fish fillet) are the sources of animal protein and amino acids in the recipe.
+Meat or fish (we speak of fish fillet) are the main source of animal protein and amino acids in the recipe.

-In the case of a household or half and half recipe, all the meats or fish offered can be used to establish a recipe adapted to the kitten in question.
+In the case of a household or half and half recipe formulated thanks to Cuisine-a-crocs.com, the meats or fish options offered can be used to establish a recipe adapted to the kitten.

 The recipe finally proposed and calculated must be able to be given every day.
 Certain foods (tuna, etc.) can be given once a week, but not every day.
 A small * indicates this when you choose meat or fish in the home ration or mixed diet (half and half) recipe.
 In this case, you will have to establish another recipe most of the time.